JPLabrosse/Flashloan-arbitrage-bot/README.txt

-//Project Overview//
+//Non-Profit Project Overview//

-The UBI project aims to develop an innovative application that leverages cryptocurrency arbitrage and predictive investing to generate a universal guaranteed income for users.
+The Non-Profit project aims to develop an innovative application that leverages cryptocurrency arbitrage and predictive investing to generate a universal guaranteed income for users.
 This income is not funded by governmental or state sources but is sustained through the strategic utilization of cryptocurrency market opportunities.